gurung-p/Coffee-Bean-Excel-Data-Analysis-Project/README.md

 Sales distribution reveals that the United States overwhelmingly dominates sales figures, accounting for $35,476.
 The peak engagement occurred in 2021, with 312 total orders.
 The highest sales recorded was $4,690 from the "Light Excelsa" category, with 0.5 kg being the most popular size among customers.

-Based on the dataset figures, year 2022 is ongoing.
+Sales data for 2022 is available only until August, meaning business year remains in progress.

 ## Sales Trends